MalwareLabHagenberg/ambrosia/doc/ambrosia_web.event.rst

 contains all handlers for unselecting events.
 Any part of the application may listen to those events (i.e. add a function to this array).
 If the user unselect an entity the interface can adapt to this (e.g. the :js:class:`ambrosia_web.view.detailsview.DetailsView` shows details about this event).

-removeFilterHandler
-''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-.. js:attribute:: removeFilterHandler (static)

-contains all handlers for removing filters from an  event class.
-Any part of the application may listen to those events (i.e. add a function to this array).
-If the user select an entity the interface can adapt to this.